Image

 • visibly associated with law enforcement

-If you are going through a checkpoint in Marshall, MO, speak to a Combs Waterkotte DUI attorney near you at (314) 900-HELP.
-Our skilled Marshall, MO attorneys will ferociously defend you and protect your rights in the court of law.
-Contact us online to discuss your situation with a compassionate and cunning DUI attorney near you today.
+If you are going through a checkpoint in Marshall, MO, call (314) 900-HELP to talk to a Combs Waterkotte DUI attorney near you immediately.
+Our skilled Marshall, MO attorneys will tenaciously defend you and protect your rights in the court of law.
+Reach out to us online to discuss your case with a compassionate and cunning DUI attorney near you today.

-Get the best quality criminal defense available in Marshall, MO through Combs Waterkotte.
-A Combs Waterkotte DUI attorney near you will protect you against the court and defend you when you have been charged with driving under the influence of alcohol or drugs in Marshall or anywhere in Missouri.
+Through Combs Waterkotte, you have access to some of the best criminal defense services in the Marshall, MO area.
+At Combs Waterkotte, a DUI attorney near you will fight for your rights and navigate the legal process when you have been arrested for driving under the influence in Marshall or anywhere in Missouri.
 Our team of Marshall, MO attorneys have expertise in a number of other kinds of cases, including:

-Do not waste any time.
-If you were stopped or arrested for driving under the influence near Marshall, MO, you need to hire a trustworthy DUI attorney near you.
-Being arrested and convicted of a DWI or similar charge in Missouri is a serious matter that can carry significant consequences.
-When your freedom and future are at risk a Combs Waterkotte DUI attorney near you in Marshall, MO will protect you.
-Contact our Marshall, MO defense law firm right away to consult a lawyer about your rights, your case and your future.
+There is no time to waste.
+If you have been stopped or arrested for driving under the influence near Marshall, MO, find a trustworthy DUI attorney near you.
+A Missouri DWI and similar charges are serious accusations that can carry significant consequences.
+Your future and freedom are on the line, and a Combs Waterkotte DUI attorney near you in Marshall, MO will protect you.
+Contact our Marshall, MO defense law firm right away to discuss your rights, your case and your future.

 View Service Areas